 - It is the role of our application, on our customers’ behalf, to store and associate keys to transactions safely and reliably.

-- Transactions can not be changed (edited) by anyone at all, without exception, after completion of original transaction.
+- Transaction records on SideChains can not be changed (edited) by anyone at all, without exception, after completion of original transactions.
 This is the real Anti-Fraud value of Blockchains.

 - Your own Accounting procedures are triggered automatically.

 - With the Elastos System, subscribers to a DApp (Distributed Application) may only connect securely through the Elastos P2P Carrier Network to other DApp users in their Business Network, and to permitted websites and services.
 Less secure email and website activity can be minimised as the Elastos System works like a “closed-circuit” internet, with “distibuted web pages”